Please Note: Our practice focuses on cases that occur in New Jersey.

 Always keep your children’s best interests in mind

-The court will always be working with both parties to construct a settlement that works best for the interests of the family’s children.
+The Bergen County court will always be working with both parties to construct a settlement that works best for the interests of the family’s children.
 We’ll always be able to help you when it comes to emphasizing your necessity to bring stability to your children’s lives and to prioritize their needs first.
-If your children are old enough, they’ll potentially be able to help explain the differences between your wife’s public and private behavior so a judge can better understand the situation you find yourself within.
+If your children are old enough, they’ll potentially be able to help explain the differences between your wife’s public and private behavior so a New Jersey judge can better understand the situation you find yourself within.

 Giving in to your wife’s demands won’t help